-BUA 341 : Corporate Finance
+BUA 341: Corporate Finance

 This course presents financial concepts from the point of view of individual investors and businesses.
 It highlights the financing, investment, and dividend policies adopted by corporations to maximize shareholder value.
 Coverage will focus on the time value of money, financial environment of the firm, capital management, capital budgeting, ratio analysis, and related financial policies.
-Credits 3

-Prerequisite Courses ACC 210 BUA 241 ECO 210 Prerequisites Also, MAT 200 or SSC 230 and Junior standing Semester Offered Offered every semester.
+Also, MAT 200 or SSC 230 and Junior standing

-BUA 343 : Financial Institutions
+BUA 343: Financial Institutions